Krastanov/labwebsite/_pages/undergrad-qis.md

 A variety of materials will be provided as the class progresses and each lecture will have suggested readings from multiple sources.
 You can see a [preview of the most important sources](/quantumonboarding).

+## Exercises

+There are [optional ungraded exercises](/undergrad-qis-quiz) you can use to practice.
+Office hours would be a good place to discuss them.

 ## Calendar

 26 class days